pranavsrinivas29/Natural-Language-Processing/README.md

 ### In corpus linguistics, part-of-speech tagging (POS tagging or PoS tagging or POST), also called grammatical tagging is the process of marking up a word in a text (corpus) as corresponding to a particular part of speech, based on both its definition and its context.

 ### Output: Annotated Text Files

+### NLP_Knowledge Graphs1.ipynb: Different NLP techniques are carried out on the text file, such as Tokenization, Lemmatization, POS Tagging,Dependency Parsing, NER Tagging